-BIO 228 | Field Biology: (destination)
+BIO 228 | Field Biology: (Rio Mora, New Mexico)

 Focuses on the identification of organisms and the examination of ecological concepts and principles.
 The course involves in-depth field study of natural environments lasting at least seven days and requires hands-on laboratory and field experience including extensive hiking.